AKKunz/REA_flask_data_and_logger_program_Zurich-Hardau/README.md

 # Relaxed eddy accumulation (REA) for 14CO2: Data and logger program

 This repository supports the manuscript "A relaxed eddy accumulation flask sampling system for 14C-based partitioning of fossil and non-fossil CO2 fluxes".
-It contains the following files:
+It contains:

 - 'Logger-Program':
   - Documentation of the CR6 logger program